goatshriek/wrapture/docs/examples/basic/README.md

 by the constructor into the function.

 Finally, we just need to describe the four functions that our class will have for working with the stove.
-We'll start with the two simplest:
+Let's start with the two simplest:

 ```yaml
     functions: